-2.2 The incorporation of observation errors
+2.2 Incorporation of observation errors

-We modified the Pella-Thomlinson surplus production model to address the issue of inconsecutive and imprecise data for relative abundance index and recreational harvests commonly faced in inland fisheries.
-The main modification to the model was that annual recreational harvests were not treated as known and accurate quantities, as assumed in the base model, but rather as observations subjected to observation error.
-The inclusion of observation errors in relative abundance index is, nevertheless, a standard practice.
+We modified the Pella-Thomlinson surplus production model to address the issue of nonconsecutive and imprecise data for relative abundance index and recreational harvests commonly faced in inland fisheries.
+The main modification to the model was that annual recreational harvests were not treated as known and accurate quantities, as assumed in the base model, but rather as observations subject to observation error.
+The inclusion of observation errors in the relative abundance index is, nevertheless, a standard practice.
 The modified model is written as follows: